 8. Offer foods high in protein, vitamin C, and high caloric.

 - Monitor pain regularly.

-- Administer prescribed analgesics and do divertional activities like offering news papers and magazines (if available).
+- Administer prescribed analgesics and do diversional activities like offering newspapers and magazines (if available).